 Difficult situations and the idealised views of others can sometimes make it tough for leaders to live up to expectations and earn genuine respect.
+Regardless of the situation, authenticity means honouring who you are and what you stand for.

 Authentic leadership top tips